chgruver/comprehensive-rust/src/basic-syntax/functions.md

     if rhs == 0 {
         return false;  // Corner case, early return
     }
-    lhs % rhs == 0     // The last expression is the return value
+    return lhs % rhs == 0     // The last expression is the return value }
-}

 fn fizzbuzz(n: u32) -> () {  // No return value means returning the unit type `()`